 I first realised the peacock was an important esoteric symbol on a visit to the Vatican earlier this year.
 I had been quite eager to photograph the large pinecone statue and the world within a world sculpture in the Pinecone Courtyard.

-As discussed in an earlier article, the pinecone represents the pineal gland which is the third eye chakra, also known as the all-seeing eye, the evil eye, or the mind’s eye.
+The pinecone represents the pineal gland which is the third eye chakra, also known as the all-seeing eye, the evil eye, or the mind’s eye.

 In terms of reaching higher consciousness and becoming “the creator”, the pinecone is pretty important.